 Short-term Care: ER Visits

-This is the number of emergency room visits per thousand days of short-term care.
-There is typically a correlation between reduced emergency room visits and the overall quality of care.
+This tells you the number of times residents are sent to the emergency room per 1,000 days of short-term care.
+There is typically a correlation between having fewer emergency room visits and the quality of short-term care.

 Short-term Care: Facilitates Functional Improvement